AnastasiaBeschaskina/AnastasiaBeschaskina/README.md

 ## 🚀 About Me

 - 🌱 I’m currently expanding my expertise in full-stack development, focusing on Node.js, React, and advanced database solutions using S3, MongoDB, and MySQL.
-- 💬 Ask me about building scalable backends, integrating cloud storage, or crafting dynamic frontends with React and Vue.js!
+- 💬 I’d love to hear your feedback on my projects and code!
+Your insights will help me grow as a developer.
+Feel free to share your thoughts or suggestions!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anastasiabeschaskina) or via email.

 ## 🔧 Top Skills